Corn Mycotoxin FAQs

 Scout Fields Before Harvest

-Scout fields for ear rot diseases at kernel maturity (black layer) and just before harvest.
+Scout fields for ear rot at kernel maturity (black layer; R6 growth stage) and just before harvest.

-When you scout, randomly select plants and pull back the husks to examine the ears (Figure 5).
-A quick method is to select 100 plants across the field (20 ears each from five different areas).
-If you find a diseased ear, examine another 10 ears from adjacent plants.
+When scouting, randomly select plants and pull back the husks to examine the ears (Fig. 4).
+A quick method is to select 100 plants across the field (20 ears each from five different areas spaced more than 25 feet apart).
+If a diseased ear is found, examine an additional 10 ears from adjacent plants.

 During your examination, ask three questions:

-Once you answer these questions, determine your next steps (see below).
-More information about identifying ears rots is available in Corn Disease Management: Ear Rots (CPN-2001).
+After answering these questions, determine the next steps (see below).
+More information about identifying ear rots is available in An Overview of Ear Rots (CPN-2001).

 Know When to Test for Mycotoxins